Important: Read before booking an appointment to get the COVID-19 vaccine

 - As a result, data extracted from CCM and COVax represent a snapshot at the time of extraction and may differ from previous or subsequent reports.

-- Data are updated Thursday.
-Numbers update dynamically within the dashboard by 4 p.m. on Thursday as server times allow.
+- Data are updated Thursdays.
+Numbers update dynamically within the dashboard by 4 pm on Thursdays as server times allow.

 - Based on information gathered while doing case investigation, numbers may increase or decrease to reflect our most up to date information.
 Numbers may change significantly when data cleaning initiatives are completed.

-- All data except hospital occupancy/counts and data shown in the ”Halton Hospitals” tab includes only individuals whose main usual residence is in Halton Region.
+- All data except data shown in the “Halton Hospitals” tab includes only individuals whose main usual residence is in Halton Region.
 Cases who have municipality information pending are excluded.

 - As of January 1, 2022, probable cases are no longer included in total case counts due to changes in testing and case management necessitated by the Omicron surge.
 Prior to 2022, probable cases were individuals presumed to have COVID-19 because they had symptoms of COVID-19 and were travelers returning from an affected area, had close contact with a confirmed case, lived/worked in a facility experiencing a COVID-19 outbreak, had indeterminate test results, or had a preliminary positive result from a Health Canada approved point-of-care assay (rapid COVID-19 test).

-- The number of cases should not be considered exactly equivalent to the unique number of individuals in Halton who have been diagnosed with COVID-19, because there are some individuals who are counted twice because they are confirmed reinfection cases.
-A confirmed reinfection case is a person who has tested positive for COVID-19 more than once , with time-based or test-based clearance between the two infections.
+- The 7-day moving average of number of cases should not be considered exactly equivalent to the unique number of individuals in Halton who have been diagnosed with COVID-19, because there are some individuals who are counted more than once because they are confirmed reinfection cases.
+A confirmed reinfection case is a person who has tested positive for COVID-19 more than once, with time-based or test-based clearance between the multiple infections.

 - Data on the “Doses administered in Halton” subtab are representative of doses administered anywhere in Halton Region, including community and hospital-based clinics run by Halton Region Public Health, Halton Healthcare, Joseph Brant Hospital, or other partners on a pop-up basis; other clinic settings run by the Halton Region Health Department (which includes Halton Region Public Health and Halton Region Paramedic Services) and other partners; pharmacies; and physicians’ offices.